Heart disease medicines improving life expectancy

-A new report released by Lateral Economics underscores the social and economic value of medical R&D, Medicines Australia chief executive Dr Brendan Shaw said today.
+A new report on cardiovascular disease (CVD) released by the Australian Institute of Health and Welfare underscores the importance of medicines in combating heart disease and keeping patients out of hospital, Medicines Australia chief executive Dr Brendan Shaw said today.

 –ENDS–